View your wishlist

 The mid layer

 Next, you need a mid-layer to help trap body-warmed air.
-An Oxford shirt in cord or brushed cotton will sit snugly on top of your base layer without adding too much bulk.
+A shirt cut from brushed cotton will sit snugly on top of your base layer without adding too much bulk.

 Alternatively, a zip neck jumper sits nicely on the body and won’t feel too bulky – ours is made from merino that has a super-soft hand feel, so you won’t have to worry about feeling chilly on weekend walks.

-If you prefer something you can take off and on with ease, a lightweight overshirt do wonders as a middle layer.
-Layered over a t-shirt or or mock neck jumper, it’s a great smart-casual addition to an outfit.
-Merino is naturally brilliant at regulating your temperature and will also wick away moisture (if you’ve ever experienced trapped cold sweat against your skin, you’ll understand why this is so good).
+If you prefer something you can take off and on with ease, a lightweight cardigan can do wonders as a middle layer.
+Layered over a t-shirt or an Oxford shirt, it’s a great smart-casual addition to an outfit, and won't feel too heavy underneath a coat either.

 The mid-top layer